-Now, we almost have a MIPScompliant 1-bit ALU.
+Now, we almost have a MIPS-compliant 1-bit ALU.

-- We just need to add support for the slt operation (and overflow detection). - We do this by adding a new input value called Less, which is just for slt instructions.
-We also add a new output to the ALU called Set. - Here's how it works: Less always has the value 0.
-If the selector value to the multiplexor is 3, then the Result will be 0 for every bit.
-The only exception is for the first bit, whose Less input will take the Set value of the 32nd bit (1 if a-b is negative and 0 if a-b is positive).
+We just need to add support for the SLT (set on less than) operation (and overflow detection).

+We do this by adding a new input value called Less, which is just for SLT instructions.
+We also add a new output to the ALU called Set.

+Here's how it works:

+- •Less always has the value 0. - •If the selector value to the multiplexor is 3, then the Result will be 0 for every bit. - •The only exception is for the first bit, whose Less input will take the Set value of the 32nd bit (1 if a-b is negative and 0 if a-b is positive).

-• Now that we've implemented a 1-bit ALU, we can simply combine 32 1-bit ALUs to create a 32-bit ALU.
+Now that we've implemented a 1-bit ALU, we can simply combine 32 1-bit ALUs to create a 32-bit ALU.
 Easy!

-• To hide the implementation details, we can use the universal ALU representation instead.
+To hide the implementation details, we can use the universal ALU representation instead.